QubesOS/qubes-doc/customization/windows-template-customization.md

         7. use an initial size of 500 and a max size of 1000.
 If the page file is too small, you will notify a low memory pop up when working on windows.
 In this case, it often means that you should extend your AppVM RAM.

  * System Protection

-    Here you can disable Shadow Folder because it has little sense in case of qubes because
+    Here you can disable Shadow Folder because it has little sense in case of Qubes because

       * we do backup regularly of AppVMs/TemplateVMs;
       * we can revert at least one template change if we break something.

     Select drives where system protection is enabled and click Configure.
 "Turn of system protection" "Delete all restore points"

  * Remote

-    Unselect Allow Remote Assistance connetions to this computer.
+    Unselect Allow Remote Assistance connections to this computer.

 Task scheduler
 -----------------------

 Open the task scheduler and *disable* the following tasks.

 If you remove these tasks they may be recreated automatically by various windows management tools (such as defragmentation)